A Multimedia Project of the California History Center

 The California History Center is proud to feature his historic photos, along with a compelling account of the struggle for voting rights, before and after the march, written by historian David Howard-Pitney, a member of the California History Center Foundation Board of Trustees.

-NEW Working for Equity
+Working for Equity

 Carolyn Wilkins-Santos, a former De Anza College dean, has been a lifelong advocate for equity.
 In this video interview, she describes her family influences, experiences as a college student protesting discrmination in the 1960s, and later years as an educator promoting multiculturalism and opportunities for all students.